What We're About

 Service and citizenship to the college and community is the third component of our well-rounded program, and should be understood as a dimension of learning and leadership.
 Through service and engagement, honors students will use their talents as critical thinkers and communicators to foster learning and dialogue within and outside the honors program and the Moody College.
 Students will choose the ways they want to serve, from options that include tutoring and mentoring incoming Moody students, being ambassadors of the college via tours and event hosting, planning events, volunteering for community service, or developing their own outreach or service projects.
 Consistent with the program's educational mission, service can introduce students to ideas and opportunities for independent research or creative projects for their capstone requirement.

 Students will be assessed for continuing eligibility at the end of each academic year, and must meet the following standards: an overall GPA of at least 3.0; a GPA in Moody College coursework of at least 3.4; participation in Moody College Honors Program courses and activities, as described on the program website and by program faculty and staff.

 At the time of graduation, Moody College Honors Program students must have an overall GPA of at least 3.0 and a GPA in Moody College coursework of at least 3.4.
 Students who successfully complete the Moody College Honors Program requirements will receive special recognition at commencement.

 Being an honors student has more than its fair share of perks.
-All students admitted to the program as freshman are awarded a first-year scholarship and have priority consideration for competitive scholarships for subsequent years.
-In addition, our honors students have access to unique opportunities for enrichment and support, such as mentoring with top faculty, and the chance to meet and network with special guests of the college and top professionals in the field of communication.
+Our honors students have access to unique opportunities for scholarships, enrichment, and support, such as mentoring with top faculty, and the chance to meet and network with special guests of the college and top professionals in the field of communication.